 All of this variety is possible thanks to the photographic process that is used to create the design layer of laminate flooring.
 It's a high-resolution image of the wood in question, so it's remarkably realistic.
 The image is printed and then glued onto a core of fibreboard and then backed by an additional layer at the bottom, treated to prevent damage from moisture.
 The whole thing is then covered by a resistant, clear top layer that keeps the picture perfect.

-If you're keen on fitting laminate flooring in your house but are concerned about the costs, don't be.
+If you're keen on fitting laminate flooring in your house but are concerned about the costs, don't worry.
 Doing the installation yourself can save you a lot of money on fitters' fees, and it's a lot easier than you may have imagined!

 This Guide at a Glance